Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Introduction

+Most prior work assumes access to labeled data for supervised training.
+However, those models trained on seen tasks cannot generalize well to new tasks during inference~\cite{krishna2022few}.
+One of the key reasons is that the parameters of supervised models are tied to seen tasks such that a significant amount of fine-tuning data is needed for adapting to new tasks.
+For prompt-based and guided decoding methods~\cite{zhang2022survey}, although they require significantly less training data, it is still challenging to generate a large number of semantically diverse and coherent texts for new tasks in a robust way because they cannot well leverage the rich contents of the seen tasks.

+The key challenge of low-resource task-specific NLG is to disentangle content representations from label representations with few labeled data of target tasks.
+If content representations still contain task-specific information from seen tasks, they may well mislead the language generator after fusing with the representations of new tasks.
+Prior works tackle this problem by enforcing the random variables of content representations to be independent of those of label representations~\cite{cheng2020VIDisentangled}.
+However, in practice, both types of random variables are not always independent.
+For example, the random variables of emotion labels naturally depend on the contents of the events causing them.

-In this work, we propose a deep VAE model with disentanglement priors for controlled natural language generation, \ourmodel, in the zero-shot and few-shot settings.
-This model performs disentangled representation learning by introducing a latent content subspace and a latent label subspace.
-As the information in the two subspace is different, we expect the representations from the subspaces also different.
-Hence, we propose to use a different prior for a different subspace.
-In order to feature rich modes in the content subspace, we employ a Gaussian mixture with a large number of component Gaussians as the content prior.
-In the label subspace, we adopt a label encoder to construct latent label representations from a label name and/or a small set of labeled examples.
-Our \decoder decoder~\citep{wang2019languageGPT} based on the prefix-tuning technique~\citep{li2021prefix} effectively combines both \textit{rich} content embeddings and label representations to generate \textit{diverse} and \textit{natural} sentences.
-In addition, we empirically find that \ourmodel alleviates mode collapse, which is a problem that prevents models from generating diverse word sequences.
+In this work, we propose a deep VAE model with \textit{novel} disentanglement priors, coined \ourmodel, for task-specific natural language generation in the zero-shot and few-shot settings.
+In contrast to the widely used \textit{unconditional} priors in the VAE framework, the new priors are \textit{conditional}, satisfying a \textit{novel} property called $\epsilon$-disentangled, which motivates a new way of regularization for disentangling representations \textit{without forcing independence} between the corresponding random variables.
+The new priors build a constraint space for latent content representations and latent label representations with the aims to i) minimize information overlap between the two types of representations and ii) enable generalization across tasks with little labeled training data.
+One of the priors is a \textit{conditional} Gaussian mixture in the content subspace for sampling rich content representations without accessing original training data.
+Another type of priors is a \textit{conditional} multivariate Gaussian per label that associates latent label representations with task-specific information, requiring only a label name or a small set of labeled examples.
+Extending a pre-trained language decoder based on the prefix-tuning technique~\citep{li2021prefix} with those priors, our model is able to sample rich content representations of seen labels and combine them with the representations of new labels to generate \textit{diverse} and \textit{natural} sentences.
+In addition, we empirically observe that \ourmodel alleviates posterior collapse~\cite{wang2020posterior}, which is a long-standing problem of VAEs that makes it difficult to train a latent model to generate coherent and semantically diverse texts.